First-Year Seminar

 FYS 113 Mineral Resources and Sustainability (4 Credits)

-Where do my cell phone batteries come from?
-This FYS explores a variety of mineral resources, their uses in modern society, and their impacts on the environment.
+Where do cell phone batteries come from?
+This first-year seminar explores a variety of mineral resources, their uses in modern society and their impacts on the environment.
 Minerals have always held economic and social value, but as society works to switch to green technologies the need for mineral resources, such as rare earth metals for batteries and turbines, has increased.
-We will take an interdisciplinary approach applying geology, economics, policy, human health, and environmental sciences to the lifecycle of mineral resources.
-The goal of this class is to build a fundamental understanding of ore deposits, evaluate the impacts of mineral extraction on the environment and to society, and consider how society’s need for minerals can be regard as sustainable.
-Enrollment limited to 16 first years.
+This course takes an interdisciplinary approach applying geology, economics, policy, human health and environmental sciences to the lifecycle of mineral resources.
+The goal of this class is to build a fundamental understanding of ore deposits, evaluate the impacts of mineral extraction on the environment and to society and consider how society’s need for minerals can be regarded as sustainable.
+Restrictions: First-years only; students are limited to one first year seminar.
+Enrollment limited to 16.
 WI {N}

 Variable